 Childhood Trauma Part 1 – 101 on Trauma

-Trauma is a term that has been thrown around.
-Simply, trauma can be the result of an incident that threatens the safety, identity, ability to trust and general wellbeing of an individual.
-Sometimes traumatic symptoms can occur from a single incident, but many individuals seeking therapy have experienced multiple incidents or long-term trauma—called complex trauma.
+Trauma is a term that has been thrown around a great deal on social media lately.
+Simply put, trauma can be the result of an incident that threatens the safety of an individual.
+Sometimes traumatic symptoms can occur from a single incident, but many individuals seeking therapy have experienced multiple incidents or long-term trauma, also referred to as complex trauma.

-ACES-Adverse Childhood Experiences are potentially traumatic situations that have occurred in childhood such as: abuse of all kinds, violence in the home and witnessing violence in one’s community, having a parent(s) who is mentally ill, and/or addicted to substances, growing up in poverty, parental abandonment and having a parent who was incarcerated.
+ACES (Adverse Childhood Experiences) are potentially traumatic situations that have occurred in childhood, such as: abuse of all kinds, violence in the home, witnessing violence in one’s community, having a parent(s) who is mentally ill and/or addicted to substances, growing up in poverty, parental abandonment and having a parent who was incarcerated.

 A Very Short Primer on Attachment

-In early childhood, the child needs a trusted caregiver to help him regulate his emotions.
+In early childhood, children need a trusted caregiver to help them regulate their emotions.
 Consider when a baby cries and is picked up and held, for example.
-The child learns that his emotional needs will be met and, in turn, is more likely to grow up trusting relationships and to be able to be able to learn how to meet his own needs.
+The child learns that their emotional needs will be met and, in turn, is more likely to grow up trusting that others will be able and willing to meet their social and emotional needs as well.

 Sensory Challenges

-Deprivation, neglect, complex trauma in very young children rewires the brain and makes it difficult for them to either filter out sensory input or causes damage to the part of the brain that recognizes sensory input.
+Deprivation, neglect, and complex trauma in very young children impact brain development directly, and can make it difficult for them to either filter out or accurately recognize sensory input.
 Holding, rocking, talking, cooing to infants all plays a huge part in developing the part of the brain that integrates sensory experience.

 Imagine children with brain deficits for filtering out sensory stimuli being placed in regular classrooms filled with 28 other kids.
 Noise, lights, activity can cause intense anxiety and they will be prone to lashing out or may curl up in the corner of the room with their hands over their ears.